Aux/Dogey/README.md

 ## Dogey
-Dogey is a bot for use with Discord.
+Dogey is a bot for use with Discord, created using the wonderful Discord.Net.
 He is currently not available to be added to personal servers, but you can join http://voice.auxesis.tv to test some commands.

 ### Commands